GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 # loupe-angular
-<code>@gibraltarsoftware/loupe-angular</code> is a wrapper for the [Loupe TypeScript Agent](../loupe-typescript), providing logging and error handling capabilities for your Angular applications.
+**@gibraltarsoftware/loupe-angular** is a wrapper for the [Loupe TypeScript Agent](../loupe-typescript), providing logging and error handling capabilities for your Angular applications.

 The module automatically creates a Loupe client logger and provides a sample Angular <code>ErrorHandler</code> that can be enabled by configuring your application providers; this enables any uncaught errors in your Angular application to be logged to Loupe.
 It additionally exposes the Loupe Agent to your Angular application as an injectable service named <code>LoupeService</code>.

 ## Installation
-You can install the module via <code>npm</code>:
+You can install the module via **npm**:

 <pre>
 npm install @gibraltarsoftware/loupe-angular